 The feeling you want needs to line up with the goals.
 For instance, if you need more peace, maybe this isn’t the year to uproot your life and make that big move.
 Or perhaps you will need to focus on saying no more often to projects beyond your scope of time commitment.
 If you are focusing on growth or self development, include that in your goals, whether it is reading a certain number of books or enrolling in a class.

 If you really want to solidify your feeling into something tangible, make a vision board.
-(I didn’t have any magazines to cut pictures out of, so I made a digital vision board that I use as the desktop wallpaper on my computer.)
+(Here’s a step-by-step guide on how to do it.)
 Creating a visual component to your “feeling” enhances your “sight” sense and will enforce your ability to keep all your decisions in line.

 2. Zoom out